Images Depicted Range in Maturity & Container Size

 - Can do well in containers or affixed to planks.

-*Decorative containers shown are for display purposes only.
+*Decorative containers are shown are for display purposes only.
 All plants are shipped in black plastic nursery containers unless otherwise specified.

-Easy to Care for Crocodile Fern
+How to Care for Crocodile Fern